LESSON 2 OF 6

 What is an API?

 The Harvard Art Museums has its own API, accessible and free to all.
-The museum’s API contains all of its information on artworks, artists, exhibitions, and the categorizations used to describe the two.
-Its data comes from three sources:
+The museum’s API contains all of its information on artworks, artists, exhibitions, publications, galleries, and the categorizations used to describe them.
+The data comes from three primary sources:

 Icon of a museum